ickb/proposal/README.md

 #### Melt Limit Order

-In the Melt transaction, the input contains both the order cell and the master cell.
+In the Melt transaction, the input contains both the order cell and its master cell.
 If one of the two is missing the script does't validate.
-Any limit OrderData variant is allowed as input.
+Any limit `OrderData` variant is allowed as input.

+Validation rules:

+- Implicit Master outpoint must be equal between input order cell and its input master cell:
+    1. If order's `OrderData` is the variant `MintOrderData`, then order `outpoint.tx_hash` must be equal to its input master `outpoint.tx_hash`.
+Additionally, order `outpoint.index + master_distance` must be equal to its master `outpoint.index`.
+    2. If order's `OrderData` is the variant `MatchOrderData`, then order `master_outpoint` must be equal to its master `outpoint`.

 **Example of Limit Order melt:**